anshi1108/Restaurant-Management-System/README.md

 ### User Requirement Document

 The user requirement document for this project is utilized to gather essential information such as the restaurant name and menu details.
+Ensure this file is in the same folder as the project.

 ### Format and Entry Order